joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 }
 ```

 Editor provider is a class that provide an abstract access to your editor.
-It have all old methods, but sligntly changed:
+It have all old methods, but slightly changed:
 - `onDisplay($name, $content, $width, $height, $col, $row, $buttons, $id, $asset, $author, $params)` now is `display(string $name, string $content = '', array $attributes = [], array $params = []): string`;
 - `onInit($id = '')` is removed, you should load your assets in `display()` method;